-Northeast Utilities Assistant Professor of Environmental Engineering Education
+Northeast Utilities Associate Professor of Environmental Engineering Education

 PhD, Aristotle University of Thessaloniki (2005), Greece